GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Graph Factorization Machine

 \subsection{Prediction and Optimization}

-The output of each $k$-th layer, is a set of $n$ feature representation vectors encoded feature interactions of order up to $k$, namely $\left\{\mathbf{e}^{(k)}_1, \mathbf{e}^{(k)}_2, \dots, \mathbf{e}^{(k)}_n \right \}$.
-Since the representations obtained in different layers encode the interactions of different orders, they have different contributions in the final prediction.
+The output of each $k$-th layer, is a set of $n$ feature representation vectors encoding feature interactions of order up to $k$, namely $\left\{\mathbf{e}^{(k)}_1, \mathbf{e}^{(k)}_2, \dots, \mathbf{e}^{(k)}_n \right \}$.
+Since the representations obtained in different layers encode the interactions of different orders, they have different contributions to the final prediction.
 As such, we concatenate them to constitute the final representation of each feature~\cite{wang2019neural}:

-At last, We employ average pooling on the vectors of all features to obtain a graph-level output and use a projection vector $\mathbf{p}$ to make the final prediction:
+Finally, we employ average pooling on the vectors of all features to obtain a graph-level output and use a projection vector $\mathbf{p}$ to make the final prediction:

-GraphFM can be applied to various prediction tasks, including regression, classification and ranking.
+GraphFM can be applied to various prediction tasks, including regression, classification, and ranking.
 In this work, we conduct experiments on CTR prediction, a binary classification task.
 We thus use log loss as the loss function:

-where $N$ is the total number of training instances, and $\sigma$ denotes the sigmoid function. $y_i$ and $\hat{y}_i$ denote the label of instance $i$ and the prediction of GraphFM for it, respectively.
+where $N$ is the total number of training instances, and $\sigma$ denotes the sigmoid function. $y_i$ and $\hat{y}_i$ denote the label of instance $i$ and the prediction of GraphFM, respectively.
 The model parameters are updated using Adam\cite{kingma2014adam}.